nicholaides/cecil/README.md

 # Cecil

 An experimental templating library for generating source code.
-Leverages Ruby's flexible syntax to maximize your template's fidelity to its output.
+Leverages Ruby's flexible syntax so that your templates can look as much like their output as possible.

 ## Features

 ### Emit code with as little syntax as possible

 Inside Cecil's block, backticks emit source code (instead of their default behavior of running shell commands).
 You can use `#src` if you prefer to avoid backticks.

 ```ruby
 Cecil::Code.generate_string do